Martin101TO/martin-tweepy/README.md

 # martin-tweepy
-This repository uses the Twitter API to scrape tweets and store related information in a csv file.
+This repository uses the Twitter API and tweepy to scrape tweets and store related information in a csv file.
-The information will then be used for sentiment analysis and research.

 ## Eventual Goal
+Turn scripts into an executable application to make the process simpler for researchers.
 Perfrom sentiment analysis on the data pulled.

 ## Script Descriptions